LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/agent-workspace-basics.md

 ![](/img/agent-workspace-basics-1.png)

-[All Connections](agent-manager-workspace-manager-tools-for-messaging-all-connections.html) displays every one of your brand’s messaging conversations, both active and closed, in one easy-to-navigate page.
+[All Conversations](agent-manager-workspace-manager-tools-for-messaging-all-connections.html) displays every one of your brand’s messaging conversations, both active and closed, in one easy-to-navigate page.

 * Advanced filtering and search capabilities lead to meaningful analysis on business topics, consumer satisfaction, and operational effectiveness
 * Transcripts are available in near real-time, so managers can track and analyze conversations on-the-go
 * Instant insight into the consumer’s voice helps quickly identify the topics that need addressing

 <br/>
-**All Connections includes the following information:**
+**All Conversations includes the following information:**

 * **Status** - The status of the conversation, whether active or closed
 * **Response Time** - The duration of time remaining until a response is required